 it is not necessary for a party to incur expense or make any payment before enforcing a right of indemnity conferred by this document; and

 the making of a claim by a party under an indemnity contained in this document in respect of a particular event does not preclude that party from subsequently making further claims under that indemnity in respect of any further loss arising out of the same event for which it has not previously been indemnified.

+Arrangements for transition to standard gas day

+A Gas Day that finishes on 1 October 2019 finishes at 6:00am irrespective of the start time of that Gas Day.
 Schedule 1 – Membership Agreement

 GAS SUPPLY HUB MEMBERSHIP AGREEMENT